 Diarrhoea and/or vomiting commonly affects children and staff and can be caused by a number of different germs, including viruses, parasites and bacteria.

 Infections can be easily spread from person to person (by unwashed hands), especially in children.
-A child with diarrhoea and/or vomiting symptoms must stay away school until they have been free of symptoms for 48 hours (the ‘48 hour rule’) and feel well.
-Personal hygiene whilst ill must be very strict.
+A child with diarrhoea and/or vomiting symptoms must stay away from school until they have been free of symptoms for 48 hours (the ‘48 hour rule’) and feel well.